Skip to main content

 User Interface

-The UI is a thin, client-side wrapper around a set of plugins.
+The UI is one of the extensions in the frontend.
+It is a thin, client-side wrapper around a set of plugins.
 It provides some core UI components and libraries for shared activities such as config management. [live demo]

 UI with different components highlighted